hyperledger-archives/ursa-rfcs/text/0002-zmix-api/README.md

 # Rationale and alternatives
 [alternatives]: #alternatives

 The project could be organized by rust features alone.
-This has multiple drawbacks: cfg syntax sprinkled throughout the code, lots of combinations in Cargo.toml, and difficult to keep in mind all the various features when adding or modifying code.
-This makes for a monolithic project that is consumable by users but requires documenting all features and complex combinations and coding for dangerous combinations.
+This would have multiple drawbacks:
+- cfg syntax sprinkled throughout the code,
+- lots of combinations in Cargo.toml,
+- the difficulty of keeping in mind all the various features when adding or modifying code.

+This would make for a monolithic project that is consumable by users but requires documenting all features and complex combinations and coding for dangerous combinations.

 The project could be organized by just subcrates with no common API and consumers could pick and choose each one to use.
-The disadvantage is code duplication across projects.
+The disadvantage would be code duplication across projects and the lack of a common API.

 # Prior art
 [prior-art]: #prior-art